Susan Yelavich: Awards

-In 2018, Susan was awarded a Fellowship at the Bogliasco Foundation in Liguria and in 2003 she was awarded the Rome Prize and became a fellow of the American Academy in Rome.
+In 2018, Yelavich was awarded a Fellowship at the Bogliasco Foundation in Liguria and in 2003 she was awarded the Rome Prize and became a fellow of the American Academy in Rome.
 She is the author of numerous articles and books, including Thinking Design through Literature with a foreword by Paola Antonelli (Routledge, 2019); Design as Future-Making co-edited with Barbara Adams (Bloomsbury, 2014); and Contemporary World Interiors (Phaidon, 2007), which discussed over 500 projects and was translated into German, French, and Italian.
 Her first book, The Edge of the Millennium: An International Critique of Architecture, Urban Planning, Product and Communication Design (Whitney Library of Design, 1993), received a Federal Design Achievement award.

 Personal life

-She is married to an artist, Michael Casey with whom she had a son, Henry T. Casey, who is also a writer.
+Yelavich is married to an artist, Michael Casey with whom she had a son, Henry T. Casey, who is also a writer.
 She lives in New York.